davidgracia26/Programming_Notes/Atomic_Habits.md

     - craving
     - response
     - reward
-- The Four Law of Behavior Change are  asimple set of rules we can use to build better habits.
+- The Four Law of Behavior Change are  a simple set of rules we can use to build better habits.
 They are
     1. Make it obvious
     2. Make it attractive
     3. Make it easy